aditya4801/aditya4801/README.md

 - 👋 Hi, I’m @aditya4801
-- 👀 I’m interested in learning,human behaviour and you.
+- 👀 I’m a learner, interested in human behaviour and you.
-- 🌱 I’m currently learning Cpp and Python
+- 🌱 I’m currently learning Cpp and Python and Data structures and algos.
 - 💞️ I’m looking to collaborate on making this world easy to live.
 - 📫 You can reach me nowhere.